 We will keep you informed of restoration progress on our website here.
 Also connect with us on Facebook and Twitter for information and available updates.

-These organizations are not affiliated with RCN in any way.
+These organizations are not affiliated with Grande in any way.

 Power outages are possible

 Should you lose power to your home, cable services cannot be restored until electrical power from your local power company is back up and running.
 We will be monitoring this event closely to manage your service needs during this event.

 Your safety and the safety of our team members are important to Grande.
 Please follow any travel and weather advisories.
 Visit this page for ongoing news and updates.